-- 4.2 The Association is permitted to process personal Data on behalf of data subjects provided it is doing so in accordance with one of the following legal bases: - 1.
-Processing with the consent of the data subject (see section 4.4); - 2.
-Processing is necessary for the performance of a contract between the Association and the data subject or for entering into a contract with the data subject;

-- 3. Processing is necessary for the Association's compliance with a legal obligation; - 4.
-Processing is necessary to protect the vital interests of the data subject or another person; - 5.
-Processing is necessary for the performance of a task carried out in the public interest or in the exercise of the Association's official authority; or - 6.
+- 4.1.2 The Association is permitted to process personal Data on behalf of data subjects provided it is doing so in accordance with one of the following legal bases: - 1.
+Processing with the consent of the data subject (see section 4.4); - Processing is necessary for the performance of a contract between the Association and the data subject or for entering into a contract with the data subject; - 3.
+Processing is necessary for the Association's compliance with a legal obligation; - 4.
+Processing is necessary to protect the vital interests of the data subject or another person; - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of the Association's official authority; or - 6.
 Processing is necessary for the purposes of legitimate interests.

-4.3 Privacy Notice
+4.1 Privacy Notice

-- 4.2.1 The Association has produced a Customer Privacy Notice (CPN) which it is required to provide to all customers whose personal data is held by the Association.
-That CPN must be provided to the customer from the outset of processing their personal data and they should be advised of the terms of the CPN when it is provided to them. - 4.2.2 The CPN sets out the personal data processed by the Association and the basis for that processing.
-This document is provided to all of the Association's customers at the outset of processing their data.
+4.2.1 The Association has produced a Customer Privacy Notice (CPN) which it is required to provide to all customers whose personal data is held by the Association.
+That CPN must be provided to the customer from the outset of processing their personal data and they should be advised of the terms of the CPN when it is provided to them.